The Upper Valley area of Calderdale covers Todmorden and Hebden Bridge. It boasts several fine buildings, including:

 The old church suffered severe storm damage in September 1847, losing its roof and part of the walls, including the tower.
 The villagers, rather than rebuild the already much-altered edifice (described by John Wesley in 1786 as ‘the ugliest [church] I know’), decided to construct a proud new Victorian Gothic church in keeping with their age.
 The old church’s clock (made in Sowerby Bridge in 1810) was re-installed in the new church.

 The old church had a colourful history.
-Most spectacularly, the church was closed as a result of ‘an effusion of blood’ in 1482 - the precise historical details of the incident that precipitated this are unknown, but a local legend, ironically in a church dedicated to St Thomas a Becket, tells of a priest slain in the church for performing an illicit marriage.
-A remnant of bygone folk magic came to light in 1847, when a mummified cat was found in the ruins of the tower - cats were once walled up alive to protect a building from fire, though apparently not storm.
+Most spectacularly, the church was closed as a result of ‘an effusion of blood’ in 1482.
+The exact details of the incident that caused this are unknown.
+A local legend, ironically in a church dedicated to St Thomas a Becket, tells of a priest slain in the church for performing an illicit marriage.
+A remnant of bygone folk magic came to light in 1847, when a mummified cat was found in the ruins of the tower.
+Cats were once walled up alive to protect a building from fire, though apparently not storm.

-Among the noteworthy gravestones in the old churchyard (said to have contained over 100,000 bodies) is that of David Hartley, leader of a notorious gang of coin counterfeiters at the close of the 18th century, who was hanged at York in 1770 and was suspended in chains on top of Beacon Hill in Halifax.
+Among the noteworthy gravestones in the old churchyard (said to have contained over 100,000 bodies) is that of David Hartley.
+He was the leader of a notorious gang of coin counterfeiters at the close of the 18th century.
+He was hung at York in 1770 and suspended in chains on top of Beacon Hill in Halifax.

 Dobroyd Castle in Todmorden was built by mill owner John Fielden as a honeymoon home for his mill girl wife, Ruth.
 The objective was to create a building which would "immortalise the name of Fielden" and which would be "the most commanding object in the neighbourhood".

 The building was designed by John Gibson of London.
 When it was completed in 1869, the total cost of construction was £71,589.The completed building attracted the attention of the architectural press.